 Gargoyle Gecko Care

-What should a gargoyle gecko’s vivarium setup be?
+What should a Gargoyle Gecko’s vivarium setup be?

-The recommended size for a gargoyle gecko vivarium meant for hatchlings should be no less than 5 gallons.
+The recommended size for a Gargoyle Gecko vivarium meant for baby Gargoyle Geckos should be no less than 5 gallons.
 Meanwhile, juveniles must have a tank size of 10 gallons.
-Adult gargoyles should be housed in a 20-gallon enclosure.
+Adult Gargoyle Geckos should be living in a 20-gallon enclosure.

 Do not opt for an enclosure that is mainly composed of wires.
 This type of tank can cause injuries to your pet.
 Moreover, it has too many airways, making the moisture easily dissipate.

-The vivarium should be composed mainly of three things: basking spots, hiding places, and activity areas.
-There should be at least two hiding areas in the tank.
+The Gargoyle Gecko vivarium should be composed mainly of 3 things: basking spots, hiding places, and activity areas.
+There should be at least 2 hiding areas in the tank.
 Keep in mind that the quantity will increase if you are housing more of these reptiles.

 Ornaments and Substrate